-For such a case, you have to find a reputable company like dumpster rental worcester if you want great customer service to make sure your belongings get where they need to be without getting damaged.
+For such a case, you have to find a reputable moving company if you want great customer service to make sure your belongings get where they need to be without getting damaged.
 You’d be surprised at the number of reported instances of moving companies who’ve been reported for bad behavior or worse scamming clientele.

 Questions you need to be asking or risk a nasty surprise.

 Not all movers are legitimate or necessarily upfront – never mind the fact that the moving industry is big business employing in 2015 alone, 122,600 people with an annual payroll of $3.6 billion.

 Along with reviewing a select companies that you are considering hiring out – you can go to yelp or compliant registries to get a sense of what others have said in the past – you also need to be prepared for the unexpected.

 Who does the packing?
 What about insurance?
 Is it offered and at what price and what exactly is being insured and what’s the deductible in the event of an accident or an item being broken or lost along the way?